silnrsi/font-lateef/documentation/source/faq.md

 If you choose a weight other than Regular (such as ExtraLight), then use application controls to turn on Bold, some applications will make a "fake" Bold rather than use one of the real ones in the font (Medium, SemiBold, Bold, ExtraBold).
 This is because only Regular has an associated Bold counterpart.
 This is a technical limitation with some apps and OSes.
 If you are using some other weight than Regular for text and want to make a word or phrase stand out you will need to select the text and apply one of the heavier weights manually.

+### *I understand there is kerning for the Arabic proportional digits.
+However, it is not working.*

+The main application which does not support the kerning of the Arabic proportional digits seems to be Microsoft Word (at least on Windows).
+It does not correctly process the pair kerning of the proportional Arabic digits that are in font.

+Some workarounds:
+- Switch to Tabular digits (in the **Advanced** Font dialog)
+- Force the run to be LTR (using [Right-to-left script macros](https://software.sil.org/arabicfonts/right-to-left-scripts-in-microsoft-office/))
+   - Select the digits, then choose **ABS Utilities: Set Run Ltr**
+- Surround sequences with appropriate direction controls such as U+200E LEFT-TO-RIGHT MARK or U+202D LEFT-TO-RIGHT OVERRIDE with U+202C POP DIRECTIONAL FORMATTING (however, in our testing these did not seem to fix the issue)

 ### *What are the differences between the **Lateef** and **LateefGR** fonts?*

 The most obvious difference is that **Lateef** only provides OpenType support and **LateefGR** only provides Graphite support.
 For a complete list of the differences between **Lateef** version 1.001 and **LateefGR**, you can read the [Release 1.200 announcement](http://software.sil.org/lateef/release-1-200/).